-Details of the significant related party transactions in the normal course of business are provided on pages 37 to 39 of this report under the section headed "Connected Transactions" and note 28(a) to the financial statements.
-The related party transactions described in notes (ii) and (v) of note 28(a) to the financial statements also constitute connected transactions or continuing connected transactions discloseable under the Listing Rules.
-In respect of these connected transaction and continuing connected transactions, the Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.
+Details of the significant related party transactions in the normal course of business are provided in note 27(a) to the financial statements.
+The related party transactions described in notes (i), (ii) and (v) of note 27(a) to the financial statements also constitute connected transactions or continuing connected transactions discloseable under the Listing Rules (details are set out under the section headed "Connected Transactions" of this report).
+In respect of these connected transactions and continuing connected transactions, the Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.

-Apart from the connected transaction and continuing connected transactions disclosed in the section headed "Connected Transactions" of this report, none of the other related party transactions as disclosed in note 28(a) to the financial statements is subject to the reporting, announcement and independent shareholders' approval requirements of the Listing Rules.
+Apart from the connected transactions and continuing connected transactions disclosed in the section headed "Connected Transactions" of this report, none of the other related party transactions as disclosed in note 27(a) to the financial statements is subject to the reporting, announcement and independent shareholders' approval requirements of the Listing Rules.